How Do You Know If Your Body Has An RFID Chip?

 Can you remove the RFID chip?

-If you are concerned a GPS implant might be in your body one of the very first things you will want to do is locate the RFID chip and then disable it.
-As we mentioned above, RFID chips can be used to remotely identify and track people through the use of radio waves.
-Although microchip technology is helpful in many aspects of our lives it can also be used for nefarious reasons such as tracking humans.
-This is why if you have a GPS implant in your body disabling it should be a top priority.
-Here are 3 simple steps on how to disable RFID chips:
+If you’re worried that a GPS implant might be in your body, the first step is to locate and disable any RFID chip that could be there.
+As mentioned earlier, RFID chips can be used to track and identify people remotely using radio waves.
+While this microchip technology has plenty of helpful applications in our lives, it can also be misused for less ethical reasons, like tracking humans without their consent.
+That’s why, if you suspect there’s a GPS implant in your body, disabling it should be your top priority.
+Here’s a simple, step-by-step guide on how to disable RFID chips:

 Are They Implanting Chips In Humans – How Can You Tell If A Human Has A Microchip?

-Due to the efforts of privacy rights advocates, the government is not implanting chips in humans to track them.
-In fact, it is rare any business would even require/ask employees to have an RFID chip implanted under their skin to track them.
-However, as microchip technology becomes ubiquitous in a digital society it is more likely than not that the use of RFID chips in humans will be prevalent.
+Thanks to the efforts of privacy rights advocates, there’s no government program implanting chips in people to track them.
+In fact, it's pretty rare for any business to ask employees to get an RFID chip implanted under their skin for tracking purposes.

 Unmasking the Intrigue and Risks of RFID Implants